-In accordance with the Multi - State Medium and Heavy Duty Zero Emission Vehicle Memorandum of Understanding (MHD ZEV MOU), the State of Rhode Island is making a pointed effort to reduce greenhouse gas emissions and pollutants in the medium and heavy duty (MHD) on-road sector.
-Therefore, on-road applicants with a ZEV replacement for on-road MHD vehicles will be scored higher than diesel and traditional fuel replacements.
+In accordance with the Multi-State Medium and Heavy Duty Zero Emission Vehicle Memorandum of Understanding (MHD ZEV MOU), the State of Rhode Island is making a pointed effort to reduce greenhouse gas emissions and pollutants in the medium and heavy-duty (MHD) on-road sector.
+Therefore, bonus points will be awarded for projects seeking to use zero-tailpipe emissions (i.e. electric, hydrogen) and other alternative fuels (i.e. propane, CNG, etc.).